 Alberta is developing a new strategy on climate change based on recommendations put forward by the Climate Change Advisory Panel.
-Details of the final strategy are being developed, but there are 4 key areas that the Alberta government is moving forward on:
+While details of the final strategy are still being developed, but there are 4 key areas that the Alberta government has moved forward on:

 Ending coal pollution

 Pollution from coal-fired sources of electricity will be phased out completely by 2030.
 In place of coal, cleaner sources of generation (e.g., natural gas, wind, solar, biomass) will meet our power needs.